 I am a Chartered Psychologist based in Glasgow, Scotland, and this website acts as a central portal to explore my research and associated activity.
-I am a Research Scientist, working my way towards being a Lecturer, aspiring to develop expertise in both Music Psychology and Cyberpsychology – both of which intersect with Social Psychology, my principal area of expertise.
+I am a Research Scientist, pursuing a career in professional services (HE).

 In my current role, collaborating with NHS Greater Glasgow and Clyde, I look at the quality of life of individuals with cancer.
 I am also continuing an independent body of research following on from my Doctoral research into the cultural and commercial impact of the digital revolution on music listening – I am especially interested in the implications of music in everyday contexts, impacting on health and wellbeing.
 My expertise lies in the psychology of music piracy, and this multidisciplinary topic has inspired mixed-methods research which has appeared in several peer-reviewed academic journals.
 I also write for a variety of online publications, and appear frequently in the media, including radio, newspapers, and podcasts.